Altinn/altinn-studio-docs/content/app/development/data/options/dynamic-codelists/_index.en.md

 ---
-title: Dynamic codelists generated runtime
+title: Dynamic code lists generated runtime
-linktitle: Dynamic codelists
+linktitle: Dynamic code lists
-description: How to create dynamic codelists created during runtime execution of the application?
+description: How to create dynamic code lists created during runtime execution of the application?
 toc: false
 weight: 100
 ---

 As an alternative to the static files you can have code that determines what the lists should be during runtime.
 This makes it possible to expose dynamic values that for instance are filtered or looked up in external sources.
-Dynamic codelists can either be open and accessible to all or secured and limited to those with read access to the instance.
+Dynamic code lists can either be open and accessible to all or secured and limited to those with read access to the instance.

 In versions prior to 4.24.0 this was done by overriding the `GetOptions` method in `App.cs`.
 This method is now deprecated and is replaced by putting the option code in separate classes implementing an interface and registering the implementation in the application dependency injection container.
 This allows for better separation, inject dependencies into the constructor, pass in language and other query parameters and generally handle all aspects of the implementation as you see fit.

-For codelists that are open you implement the `IAppOptionsProvider` interface and for codelists that should be secured you implement the `IInstanceAppOptionsProvider` interface.
+For code lists that are open you implement the `IAppOptionsProvider` interface and for code lists that should be secured you implement the `IInstanceAppOptionsProvider` interface.
 The pattern is the same for both, and the models returned is the same, but the implementation is kept separate to avoid exposing data that should be secured.

-### Open dynamic codelists
+### Open dynamic code lists

 Below you find an example of how to implement a open custom options provider.
 The url will will still be exposed from the same endpoint as before `{org}/{app}/api/options/countires`.